-Event 4 will be held at Rangatira on Friday, starting at 9:00am.

-4. New Zealand Veterans' Golf Croquet Championship Singles: Open to all.
+- New Zealand Veterans' GC Handicap Doubles.
+Silver Cups presented by Mrs B.P.
+Aldridge.
+2022-2023 - Tony Stephens & Nancy Attwood May be run in two divisions.
+Event 3 will be held at Rangatira on Friday, starting at 9am. - 4.
+New Zealand Veterans' GC Championship Singles: Open to all.
 Challenge Cup presented by Misses Weir and Goodwin.

-2021-2022 - Rob Hayes

-5. Golf Croquet Limited Levels Singles: Open to players with a handicap of 4 or more.
-To be run in two divisions, 4+ and 8+, if enough entries for both Events 4 & 5 will be held at Rangatira on Saturday and Sunday, starting at 9:00am.
+2022-2023 - Dennis Bulloch - 5.
+GC Limited Levels Singles: Open to players with a handicap of 4 or more.
+To be run in two divisions, 4+ and 8+, if enough entries for both Events 4 & 5 will be held at Rangatira on Saturday and Sunday, starting at 9am.
 Players may enter for only one of Events 4 & 5.

-- 1. Players must be 60 years or older at the start of the tournament and have a valid handicap for their events. - 2.
-In order to complete the tournament in time entries may have to be limited.
+- 1. Players must be 60 years or older at the start of the tournament and have a valid handicap for their events. - To complete the tournament in time, entries may have to be limited.
 Entries will be accepted in order of receipt.